nprapps/interactive-template/readme.rst

 Google Sheets.
 This is a great option for collaborating with other newsroom staff, who may find Google Drive easier than Excel (especially when it comes to sharing files).
 You'll also need to run ``grunt google-auth`` to create a local OAuth token before you can talk to the API.
-One authenticated, the easiest way to link a sheet to your project is to create it from the command line task::
+Once authenticated, the easiest way to link a sheet to your project is to create it from the command line task::